canonical/snapd/docs/frameworks.md

 * `type: framework` - defines the type of snap this is

+Frameworks will typically need specialized security policy.
+See `security.md` for details.

-In addition to the required yaml fields, the security policy used by apps is shipped in the `meta/framework-policy` directory according to the following
+In addition to the above yaml fields, the security policy used by apps is shipped in the `meta/framework-policy` directory according to the following
 hierarchy: